Data Controller

 Information may be shared with other statutory and non-statutory agencies involved in safeguarding adults and children.

-This may include; Safeguarding Boards, Multi-Agency Safeguarding Hubs (MASH), Multi-Agency Risk Assessment Conference (MARAC), Local Authority, other Health and Social Care organisations or the Police.
+This may include: Safeguarding Boards, Multi-Agency Safeguarding Hubs (MASH), Multi-Agency Risk Assessment Conference (MARAC), Local Authority, other Health and Social Care organisations or the Police.

 Do we use any processors

-The Health Informatics Service (THIS), our IT supplier who store all our information securely on their servers.
+The Health Informatics Service (THIS), and West Yorkshire ICB Leeds IT and Leeds City Council IT Integrated Digital Service (IDS) our IT suppliers who store all our information securely on their servers.

 Microsoft Azure, supported by IT staff, host our data.